sSwiergosz/pdb-tool/README.md

 #Python tool for maniupulating PDB files
 This is a tool for editing files downloaded from Protein Data Bank (PDB).

-This tool is using Python 2
+It uses Python2.